eturino/fluent_accessor/README.md

 2. it will *not* set the value directly:
   1. if the object responds to a `set_myproperty` method, it will call that and assume that it will
   2. if the object does not respond to a `set_myproperty` method, it will call the normal setter `myproperty=`
-  3. if the object does not respond to a `set_my_property` nor `myproperty=` methods, it will set the property directly.
+  3. if the object does not respond to a `set_myproperty` nor `myproperty=` methods, it will set the property directly.

 ### avoiding set_something method